 Today is #smallbusinesssaturday and I wanted to reflect on the biggest lessons I have learned running my small business.
 They are:

-•Take risks •Study & experiment •Be flexible with your time
+•Take risks •Study your craft •Be flexible with your time

 I started my art business on a whim, with no plan, no intentions.
 The opportunity came to